PACE-challenge/pacechallenge.org/2019/htd/htd_format.md

     * specifies that bag number 4
     * contains the vertices 3, 4, 6, and 7 of the original hypergraph
   * Bags may be empty
+  * Bags can contain at most z may vertices
   * For every bag i, there must be exactly one line starting with b i.
 * Width description
   * Describe the width function mapping for the bags
   * Value is in {0,1}
-  * Form "w BagID VertexID Value"
+  * Form "w BagID Vertex Value"
     * Lines starting with character w
     * followed by an identifier for the bag
     * followed by the vertex
     * followed by the value in {0,1} the function maps to
     * each separated by space each time
-  * In order to save space we allow to skip width descriptions for (bag,vertex) |-> 0 (i.e., if the function is not specified for a (bag,vertex), we implictly assume value 0.)
+  * In order to save space we allow to skip width descriptions for (bag,vertex) |-> 0 (i.e., if the function is not specified for a (bag,vertex), we implicitly assume value 0.)
 * Tree description
   * NodeIDs run consecutively from 1 to l
   * Lines not starting with a character in {c,s,b,w} indicate an edge in the tree decomposition